ldakir/CohenResearchGroup/README.md

 Within the "ObsID", there are two folders:
   - DATA: contains data from xspec.
   - PLOTS: contains results. <br/>
-#### Note: In the zpup folder there is also an excel sheet containing all necessary information about each spectral line
+#### Note: In the ZPUP folder there is also an excel sheet containing all necessary information about each spectral line

 ## How to get repository on your computer:
 	git clone https://github.com/ldakir/CohenResearchGroup.git